defoe-code/defoe/docs/setup-VM.md

       - defoe_path: /home/rosa_filgueira_vicente/defoe/
       - os : linux

-  - **NOTE**: use "linux" or "macosx" for indicating the type of Operating System (os) inside the queries/geoparser.yml
+  - **NOTE**: use "linux" or "macosx" for indicating the type of Operating System (os) inside the queries/georesolve.yml configuration file.
 - **zip -r defoe.zip defoe**

 ### Runing with a SAMPLE dataset: